How To Become A Successful Artist By Defining Your #1 Goal

-I want you to click below and get the free SMART Goals Workbook I’ve created for you.
-This will help you determine your 5 goals for the next 90 days and decide if your goals are “SMART” or just vague desires.
+Determine your 5 goals for the next 90 days and decide if your goals are “SMART” (Specific, Measurable, Attainable, Relevant, Time-Bound) or just vague desires.
+Write them down.

 You’re going to have to answer this question: “Is what I’m about to do the quickest way to get to that goal?
 Is it the most efficient and effective way to get to that goal?”

 If not, then stop doing it.
 If so, then you need to do more it.

 How To Become A Successful Artist by Avoiding These 5 Crippling Mistakes (Recap)

 Let’s review the 5 crippling mistakes you have to avoid if you’re going to grow your music business .

 - Mistake 1: Not clearly articulating your “why”.

 - Mistake 2: Asking people what they think about your dream of a music career.

 - Mistake 3: Using the right strategies, but in the wrong order.